hamidgasmi/training.computerscience.cloud.aws/README.md

 ## Analytics - Kinesis

 - Kinesis:
-	- It is a platform on AWS to send our streaming data to
+	- It's a platform on AWS to send our streaming data to
-		- It is data that is generated continuously by thousand of data sources
+		- It's data that is generated continuously by thousand of data sources
 		- They typically send in the data records simultaneously and in small sizes
-		- Data size order: order of Kilobytes (small).
+		- Data size order: order of Kilobytes (small)
 		- E.g.:
 		- Purchase from online stores (amazon.com, for example): order is data piece
 		- Stock prices
 		- Gaming data as the Social network data, Geospatial data (Uber), IOT sensors data
 	- It makes it easy to load and analyze streaming data.
 	- It provides the ability for us to build our own custom applications.
 	- There're 3 Kinesis types
 - Kinesis Stream:
-	- It is a place to store that data
+	- It's a place to store that data
 	- It stores the data for 24 hours (by default) and up to 7 days
 	- Data is contained in Shards:
 		- We might have a shard for different purposes